Semi-orthogonal decomposition and smoothing: Background

 As an application of the theory of minimal models, Koll\'ar-Shepherd-Barron \cite{KSB} considered {\em $\mathbf Q$-Gorenstein smoothing}, a flat deformation of a singularity such that the canonical divisor of the total space is a $\mathbf Q$-Cartier divisor.
 The above $X$ has a $\mathbf Q$-Gorenstein smoothing defined by

-Such singularities are called \lq\lq class T'' (\cite{KSB}, Proposition 3.10).
+(cf. \cite{KSB}, Proposition 3.10).
 Wahl \cite{W} already earlier considered this kind of deformation in the case $s = 1$, because the Milnor fiber of the deformation is a rational homology ball in this case.
 In general the Milnor number of this deformation is equal to $s-1$.

 The semi-universal $\mathbf Q$-Gorenstein deformation of $X$ is described as

 if $r > 1$, because it is lifted to a deformation of the canonical cover (cf. \cite{KMM}), which is a hypersurface singularity.